CLOSE X

 Historic Fort Frederica

-As you stroll along the former Broad Street, now all covered with grass, you see the foundations of the old homes that were made with tabby, a mixture of limestone, sand and oyster, as well as parts of the old battery along the river.
+Once a small town, following the outbreak of peace, Frederica slowly descended into oblivion.
+Today, you can walk about the old military town that, at its peak, had more than 70 houses.
+You can see their foundations as you stroll along the former Broad Street, now all grass.
+They were made with tabby, a mixture of limestone, sand, and oyster, as well as parts of the old battery along the river.
 It’s a place well worth visiting whether you’re a history buff or not.

 Jekyll Island

-The following morning we set out across the Lowcountry marshland for Jekyll Island, another of the Golden Isles of Georgia, only about 15 minutes away.
-The marsh was punctuated every now and then by hammocks, and crisscrossed by little rivulets catching the flow and ebb of the tide.
+The following morning, we set out across the Lowcountry marshland for Jekyll Island, another of the Golden Isles, only about 15 minutes away.
+The marsh is punctuated every now and then by hammocks and crisscrossed by little rivulets catching the flow and ebb of the tide.

 Croquet at the Jekyll Island Club

-When we approached the hotel, a beautiful 19th century building complete with turret and a broad front porch, the first thing we saw were a couple playing croquet on the manicured lawn.
-They were dressed in all white, appropriately giving a Gatsby-like look to the whole place.
+When we approached the Club’s beautiful 19th-century building, complete with a turret and a broad front porch, the first thing we saw was a couple playing croquet on the manicured lawn.
+They were wearing all white, appropriately giving a Gatsby-like look to the whole place.
+We soon found Gatsby both inside and out, with the whole place retaining a bit of Gilded Age panache.

 Cottages for the Ultra-Wealthy on the Golden Isles

-rocking chairs on a hotel porch in Georgia
+rocking chairs on a hotel porch in a resort

 The porch of the Jekyll Island CLub